 Vanity keeps her arm outward, smiling bravely as she waits.
 "Smugly?
 Dear?"

-The senator turns toward the side of the stage in front of Kendra and Jules.
+The senator turns toward the side of the stage in front of Lucid and Jules.
 "On this side, to introduce the Home City Academy team, may I present, Homes!"

 That gets a lot of cheers from half the crowd.
 There's a whiteout flash in the virtual overlay channel, and then in a cone of blue light the avatar of a woman in a flowing blue gown materializes on the stage.